Abstract:

 36th Annual Conference of the Italian Society for Public Economics (SIEP), University of Cagliari (Italy), 2024

-(with A. Mosca)
+(with P. Buonanno and A. Mosca)

 The Effects of Population Aging on Local Public Spending Composition: Evidence from Italy [status: data analysis in progress]